 What is a Service Catalog?

-Similar to any sales catalog that displays all the items offered in the store, your Service Catalog should be a complete, up-to-date list of services performed within your organization.
-When an individual wants to request a product and/or service, this should be their one-stop-shop.
+Similar to any sales catalog that displays all the items offered in a store, your Service Catalog should be a complete, up-to-date list of services performed within your organization.
+When customers want to request a product and/or service, your Service Catalog should be their one-stop-shop.

-As the administrator, you will build the Service Catalog to meet the specific needs of your organization, therefore, keep in mind the following objectives:
+As the administrator, you will build the Service Catalog to meet the specific needs of your organization.
+Keep in mind the following objectives:

-- Ensure that it is easily accessible (while implementing permissions to allow only relevant users to access specific templates) - the templates, or Service Requests are pre-defined, and provide clarity on services offered, how, and expected time frames for delivery.
+- Ensure that the Service Catalog is easily accessible to users, but implement permissions to allow only relevant users to access specific templates.
+Templates, or Service Requests, are pre-defined, and they provide clarity on what services are offered, how those services are offered, and expected time frames for delivery of the services.

-- Integrate with any application that provides HTTP access point with username and password authentication, to automate processes that were previously manual.
-For more on Integrations with your SWSD, please click here.
+- Integrate with any application that provides an HTTP access point (with username and password authentication) to automate processes that were previously manual.
+See more information about Application Integration.

-IT teams benefit from having defined workflows when providing services, and based on previous cases, builds a consistent collection of information.
+Helping IT Teams benefit from having defined workflows when they provide services--workflows that are based on previous cases and building a consistent collection of information.

 Service Catalog access:

-With the goal of always maintaining ease and comfort to your agents and end users, we have provided the ability to access your Service Catalog via the platform and end users can initiate a change directly from the Service Portal.
+With the goal of always maintaining ease and comfort to your agents and end users, SWSD provides the ability to access your Service Catalog via the platform and end users can initiate a change directly from the Service Portal.